-- Witness testimony.
 Was anyone present on the scene when the accident occurred?
 Look around for possible eye witnesses who could offer a statement to the police or testify about what they saw or how the accident occurred.
 Did anyone see the accident?
 If the other driver was intoxicated, can anyone offer their observation of how the driver acted at the scene?
 Did police perform a blood alcohol test at the scene?
 Did anyone speak to the other driver?
 Be sure to obtain contact information for anyone who was at the scene.
 Credible witness testimony is valuable evidence to confirm your version of what happened or to offer evidence that you otherwise don’t have.

-- Police reports.
 Always contact local law enforcement immediately after an accident—even a minor one.
 When the police arrive, they will control the scene and will take statements from you, the other driver and passengers, and any witnesses who may have been present at the time of the accident.
 The information that the police record is valuable evidence because it is fresh.
 Witnesses are more likely to recall the details of the accident immediately after the accident.
 If they forget details with the passage of time, the police report will confirm their initial recollection of what happened.
 Be sure to obtain a copy of all police reports relevant to the accident.

-- Pictures or testimony detailing the conditions at the scene of the accident.
 Were there any street signs or traffic signals posted in the area that are relevant to how the accident happened?
 If the other driver went through a stop sign or violated a traffic signal, you must show that such a sign or signal was present and functioning at the time of the accident.
 Was it raining?
 Were there objects in the road?
 Use your cellular phone to take pictures at the scene to demonstrate the conditions at the time of the accident.
 If you cannot take pictures, seek out any witnesses that may be able to testify about the conditions at the scene and how the accident occurred.

-- Take pictures of the vehicles.
 If your vehicle was damaged, take detailed pictures of the damage.
 Also take pictures of the other driver’s vehicle to demonstrate the condition of their vehicle.
 Showing damage to your vehicles will not only support the amount of property damage incurred, but it may help explain how the accident happened.